-Court sides with reptile keepers against giant snake ban
+Court sides with reptile keepers against giant-snake ban

 MIAMI (AP) — An appeals court has ruled the federal government cannot legally stop trade of Burmese pythons and other giant exotic snakes within the continental U.S.

-However, snake owners are cautioned not to move their reptiles just yet as other legal challenges may remain.
+However, snake owners are cautioned not to move their reptiles just yet, as other legal challenges may remain.
+The U.S. Fish and Wildlife Service is reviewing the ruling.

-The United States Association of Reptile Keepers sued in 2013 to overturn a nationwide ban on importing eight constrictor species or taking them across state lines.
+The North Carolina-based United States Association of Reptile Keepers sued the U.S. government in 2013, asking a federal court in Washington, D.C., to overturn a nationwide ban on importing certain constrictor species or transporting them across state lines.

-In an April 7 decision, the D.C.
-Circuit Court of Appeals upheld a lower court’s ruling that the U.S. wildlife officials didn’t have authority to restrict interstate trade of snakes such as Burmese pythons, reticulated pythons or green anacondas.
+Trying to protect native wildlife and prevent non-native snakes from spreading, U.S. wildlife officials banned Burmese pythons, yellow anacondas, and northern and southern African pythons in 2012.
+The ban was extended to reticulated pythons, DeSchauensee’s anacondas, green anacondas and Beni anacondas in 2015.

 Most Read Stories